awslabs/aws-well-architected-labs/Cost/Cost_and_Usage_Analysis/300_Splitting_Sharing_CUR_Access/Code/Sub_Account_Split.md

  - **athena_output**: This is where Athena puts output data, this is typically the master/payer Account ID, which is the default folder for Athena output queries
  - **output bucket**: This is the output bucket for the Athena queries

-You will need to modify the following arrays, the order is important - the first folder in the subfolder array, will be given the permissions of the first element of the S3ObjectPolicies array.

- - **subfolders**: This contains the list of folders that the queries write to
- - **S3ObjectPolicies**: This contains the S3 Object permissions ACL that will be written to objects in the corresponding folder.
-You will need to add the owners details (master/payer account) and the grantee (sub account) details.

 ```
 import boto3
 import json